 5 Simple Ingredients

 Recipes with only a few ingredients are the best, right?!
-It’s not possible to make that kind of recipes all the time but if it’s doable, why make things more complicated.
+It’s not possible to make these kinds of recipes all the time, but if it’s doable, why make things more complicated.
 The ingredients are:

 - Rice puffs

 - Peanut butter

 I used chocolate flavored organic rice puffs, which are already sweetened.
 However, if you don’t have a very sweet tooth, you can use unsweetened rice puffs or cereal of choice (puffed quinoa is great as well!).

 Instead of maple syrup, you could also use brown rice syrup, Yukon syrup, corn syrup, or agave syrup.

 I love using crispy peanut butter, which contains only PEANUTS!
 I really think this is the healthiest version because no sugar and no palm oil are added.
 Since I like the salted caramel taste, I always make sure to add a pinch of sea salt.
 If your peanut butter already contains salt, simply leave it out!

 If you are allergic to peanuts, you can also use any other nut butter of choice, for example, almond butter or cashew butter.
 For a nut-free version, I would recommend sunflower seed butter!